saincogt/feedmback/README.md

 2. Allow users to delete surveys that have been created.
 3. All users to specify the 'from' field on survey emails.
 4. Allow client side sorting of surveys.
-5. Allow surveys to be created in 'draft mode'.
+5. Allow surveys to be created in 'draft mode' (save for later).

 Area: